King's Trust: Get into

 Get intos are short courses that give young people experience and training in a specific sector, to allow them to gain employability skills to move into work.
 Focus industries include retail, rail, construction, logistics and hospitality.

-In 2017, The Prince's Trust launched Employability Online, to enable 18 to 30-year-olds to gain the essential skills they need to secure the job they want.
-From understanding what job is right for you to tips on making your CV stand out, it has everything young people need – including access to e-mentors to help them achieve their goals.
+In 2017, the then Prince's Trust launched Employability Online, to enable 18 to 30-year-olds to gain skills to secure work.

 Get Started

-Get Started s are short courses that give young people the chance to take part in a week of activities that allow them to develop skills with help from industry experts.
+Get Starteds are short courses that give young people the chance to take part in a week of activities that allow them to develop skills with help from industry experts.
 Working with partners including the Premier League, ASOS and Sony, they work towards a group challenge while developing skills and confidence.

 Fairbridge

-The Fairbridge programme offers group activities and one-to-one support for young people to develop skills and confidence.
-It starts with a five-day Access course delivered from one of The Trust's 18 centres across the UK, and includes a residential trip.
+The Fairbridge programme offered group activities and one-to-one support for young people to develop skills and confidence.
+It started with a five-day Access course delivered from one of The Trust's 10 centres across the UK, and included a residential trip.

-Once the Access course is complete, young people choose from a range of activities, from sports to drama and photography to cooking, to help them reach their goals.
+Once the Access course was complete, young people could choose from a range of activities, from sports to drama and photography to cooking, to help them reach their goals.

-In 2016, L’Oréal Paris partnered with the Prince's Trust to develop a confidence training course for the Fairbridge programme, covering relationships, body language and employability.
+In 2016, L'Oréal Paris partnered with the then Prince's Trust to develop a confidence training course for the Fairbridge programme, covering relationships, body language and employability.

+As the Prince's Trust took over Fairbridge in 2012, it became liable for claims brought forward by individuals who were sent by the programme's previous iteration between 1909 and 1980 to "farm schools" in Australia and Canada for "opportunity and education" and then suffered cruelty, mistreatment and sexual abuse.
+In November, the High Court of Justice determined that each claimant could be entitled to £204,000, but the Prince's Trust announced in 2023 that it would pay the 328 survivors £1,000-£2,000 each because it had set aside "insufficient moneys" for the claims.
+The sum set aside has not been announced, but is thought to be £1.275 million.
+The incident resulted in the Old Fairbridgians Association, which represents the survivors, writing to the King and asking him to intervene.
+The trust had formally apologised to the survivors in 2018 and set up a mechanism to manage compensation in 2020.

 Achieve programme

-The Prince's Trust education programme, Achieve (formerly known as xl clubs) provides young people at risk of underachieving and exclusion the chance to try new activities to boost their confidence, while gaining a recognised qualification.
+The King's Trust education programme, Achieve (formerly known as xl clubs) provides young people at risk of underachieving and exclusion the chance to try new activities to boost their confidence, while gaining a recognised qualification.

-Delivered in schools, youth centres, pupil referral units, youth offender institutions and Prince's Trust centres, the course allows young people to explore personal and social development; life skills; active citizenship; enterprise; and skills to prepare them for work.
+Delivered in schools, youth centres, pupil referral units, youth offender institutions and King's Trust centres, the course allows young people to explore personal and social development; life skills; active citizenship; enterprise; and skills to prepare them for work.

-In 2006/7 the Prince's Trust spent £4 million on the xl programme and of this £298,000 consisted of grants to clubs, £1.26 million was spent on Prince's Trust staff costs and £2.3 million on other direct costs and support costs.
+In 2006/7 the then Prince's Trust spent £4 million on the xl programme and of this £298,000 consisted of grants to clubs, £1.26 million was spent on Prince's Trust staff costs and £2.3 million on other direct costs and support costs.